-Published in Nature Communications, the study shows how identifying the source of damaging glutamate in stroke leads to discovery of brain protection with QNZ-46, a novel form of preventative treatment with clinical potential.
+Published in Nature Communications, the study shows how identifying the source of damaging glutamate in stroke leads to the discovery of brain protection with QNZ-46, a novel form of preventative treatment with clinical potential.

 Existing studies show that restricted blood supply promotes the excess release of glutamate.
-The glutamate binds to receptors, over-stimulating them and leading to the break-down of myelin – the protective sheath around the nerve fibre (axon).
+The glutamate binds to receptors, over-stimulating them and leading to the break-down of myelin – the protective sheath around the nerve fiber (axon).

 Previous studies had focused on the brain’s grey matter – the area where all of the synapses operate.
-Now the new study focuses on white matter – the part of the brain the connects all of the grey matter together – and demonstrates that the glutamate release from axons themselves contributes to damaging myelin.
+Now the new study focuses on the white matter – the part of the brain that connects all of the grey matter together – and demonstrates that the glutamate release from axons themselves contributes to damaging myelin.

 The study, led by Professor Robert Fern at the Plymouth University Peninsula Schools of Medicine and Dentistry (PUPSMD), is the first direct comparison of vesicular fusion within different cellular components in white matter, and it reveals extensive fusion in axons – a mechanism previously thought to be absent from white matter.